luisluis8414/chatty_tables/README.md

 # Chatty Tables - A Natural Language Interface for PostgreSQL

-This project is a Node.js application that integrates with OpenAI's API to generate SQL queries based on natural language input and executes those queries against a PostgreSQL database.
+This project is a node script that integrates with OpenAI's API to generate SQL queries based on natural language input and executes those queries against a PostgreSQL database.
 It uses OpenAI's GPT model to interpret user queries and dynamically generate SQL statements.

----

-## Features

-- Accepts natural language queries from the command line.
-- Uses OpenAI's API to generate SQL queries based on a predefined database schema.
-- Executes the generated SQL queries against a PostgreSQL database.
-- Outputs the query results to the console.

 ---